-Two of the most common alternatives to stock options RSAs and RSUs can be confusing to evaluate.
-By the end of this post you will have a general of understanding of how they work, the key differences between them, and, if you’re a founder, how to choose between the two when incentivizing startup employees.
+Two of the most common alternatives to stock options are Restricted Stock Awards and Restricted Stock Units.
+By the end of this post you will have a general understanding of how they work, the key differences between them, and, if you’re a founder, how to choose between the two when incentivizing startup employees.
 For a basic overview of founder equity, check out our founder equity post.

 This post is divided into 4 sections: